 The Cornwall Stroke Service treats about 1,000 new stroke patients and between 600 and 700 patients with transient ischaemic attacks (TIAs) every year.

-The service is spread across Royal Cornwall Hospital and the Stroke Rehabilitation Unit at Camborne Redruth Community Hospital's Lanyon Stroke Unit (Rehabilitation).
+The service is spread across Royal Cornwall Hospitals NHS Trust and Cornwall Partnership NHS Foundation Trust's stroke rehabilitation unit at Camborne Redruth Community Hospital (Lanyon Stroke Unit).

 My Stroke Guide

 My Stroke Guide is a self-management tool to support people who have been affected by stroke.
 The guide is available online 24 hours a day.

 It's been designed by the Stroke Association, working closely with stroke survivors and family members who have been involved in every step of its development.
 This is so that their needs are at the heart of what My Stroke Guide delivers.

 Stroke befriending service

 Volunteer Cornwall are running an exciting new befriending service to support adults living in Cornwall who have had a stroke.